 Use it in your teaching:

-- Organize a course online.
+- Organize any course

 - Facilitate online communication and course discussions between instructors and students

-- Use it as a central space to upload and organize course content, assessments and grade completed work.
+- Use it as a central space to upload and organize course content, assessments and grade completed work

 - Run tests and exams through Avenue.
 Check out our guide for detailed information.